 Ingredients

-- 1 pound fresh organic carrots, peeled and sliced into sticks or rounds
+- 1 pound fresh carrots, peeled and cut into uniform sticks or coins

 - 3 tablespoons non-iodized sea salt or kosher salt